Continuous-time quantum walks on a defective lattice: Boosting the spreading of delocalized states through Parrondo's strategy: Results and Discussion

-Panels~(d)--(f) present the probability distributions obtained from alternating the corresponding losing strategies in time.
-In all three cases, the alternation protocol eliminates the localization present in the individual strategies, yielding broad distributions that exceed the homogeneous benchmark H (black dashed).
-The suppression of trapping arises because each half-evolution step disrupts the constructive interference responsible for localization in the individual strategies, allowing probability to escape from the defect region: the state is effectively ``pushed away'' from the defect, eliminating trapping and promoting outward transport.
+Figures~\ref{Fig8}(d)--\ref{Fig8}(f) present the probability distributions obtained from alternating the corresponding losing strategies in time.
+In all three cases, the alternation protocol eliminates the localization present in the individual strategies, yielding broad distributions that exceed the homogeneous benchmark H (black dashed lines).
+The suppression of trapping arises because each half-evolution step disrupts the constructive interference responsible for localization in the individual strategies, allowing probability to escape from the defect region: The state is effectively ``pushed away'' from the defect, eliminating trapping and promoting outward transport.
 Beyond merely removing localization, the alternation generates a qualitatively new dynamical regime, which converts two individually poor-spreading evolutions into a markedly enhanced one.

-The consequences of this enhancement are quantified in panels~(g)--(i), which show the time dependence of the standard deviation $\sigma(t)$ for each pair of losing strategies and for their alternated evolution.
-In every case, the alternation protocol produces a significantly larger $\sigma(t)$ than either of its constituent losing strategies and even surpasses the homogeneous evolution for long times.
-The insets in panels~(h) and (i) confirm that the individual strategies B, C, and D remain below the homogeneous curve throughout the evolution, emphasizing that each strategy is indeed ``losing.''
+The consequences of this enhancement are quantified in Figs.~\ref{Fig8}(g)--\ref{Fig8}(i), which show the time dependence of the standard deviation $\sigma$ for each pair of losing strategies and for their alternated evolution.
+In every case, the alternation protocol produces a significantly faster growth of $\sigma$ than either of its constituent losing strategies and even surpasses the homogeneous evolution for long times.
+The insets in Figs.~\ref{Fig8}(h) and \ref{Fig8}(i) confirm that individual strategies B, C, and D remain below the homogeneous curve throughout the evolution, emphasizing that each strategy is indeed ``losing.''
 In contrast, the alternated sequence displays sustained growth with an asymptotic slope larger than that of all individual evolutions.
-The nearly overlapping curves for C and D in panel~(i) further illustrate the robustness of this behavior for strategies with similar dynamical signatures.
+The nearly overlapping curves for C and D in Fig.~\ref{Fig8}(i) further illustrate the robustness of this behavior for strategies with similar dynamical signatures.

-Taken together, the results in Fig.~\ref{Fig8} demonstrate that alternating two losing strategies can suppress defect-induced localization, restore long-range transport either symmetrically [panels (d) and (f)] or with directional bias [panel (e)], and produce a spreading rate that exceeds both individual dynamics and the homogeneous quantum walk.
+Taken together, the results in Fig.~\ref{Fig8} demonstrate that alternating two losing strategies can suppress defect-induced localization, restore long-range transport either symmetrically [Figs.~\ref{Fig8}(d) and \ref{Fig8}(f)] or with directional bias [Fig.~\ref{Fig8}(e)], and produce a spreading rate that exceeds both individual dynamics and the homogeneous quantum walk.
 This constitutes a clear realization of a Parrondo-type effect for CTQWs initialized from Gaussian states.